 release notes vs changelogs 1

-There are dozens of solution-oriented programs keeping customers and product managers informed.
-However, when companies utilize changelogs and release notes, they can record new features, fixes, and upgrades, all arranged in a way that is easy to skim and understand.
+There are dozens of solution-oriented programs that help keep customers and product managers well-informed.
+However, when companies use two specific forms of documentation, information is easy to skim and understand.

 Table of Contents